Search⌘ K

 Writing Tests Slows Me Down

-Writing tests slowing development down is a popular complaint about TDD.
+Writing tests that slow development down is a popular complaint about TDD.
 This criticism has some merit.
-Personally, We have only ever felt that TDD has made me faster, but academic research disagrees.
-A meta-analysis of 18 primary studies by the Association for Computing Machinery showed that TDD did improves productivity in academic settings but added extra time in industrial contexts.
+Personally, we’ve only ever felt that TDD has made me faster, but academic research disagrees.
+A meta-analysis of 18 primary studies by the Association for Computing Machinery showed that TDD did improve productivity in academic settings but added extra time in industrial contexts.
 However, that’s not the full story.

 Understanding the benefits of slowing down